JackieBinya/jacqueline-binya-website/content/posts/gsod-2020/gsod-report.md

 During the GSOD - Community Bonding phase I had a meeting with my mentor Hugo Solar in which we strategized on how to effectively build the docs: this included refining and polishing up our objectives for the project and establishing a workflow for doc development.

-The outcome of those deliberations were to:
+We decided to:
-- Create a Google Doc to persist all the draft content which was accessible to all the team members
+- Create a <a href="https://docs.google.com/document/d/1XmIsMTLstbhRRSaNFP538YOXJiS0G5QrN6EzuqJfRy4/edit?usp=sharing" class="article-link">Google Doc</a> to persist all the draft content which was accessible to all the team members
-- Create a tracker document to manage and evaluate our progress.
+- Create a <a href="https://docs.google.com/document/d/19FYiB3zVo86_I7os7sO6ZHyZf8eN17x6OFq3WqxDQYY/edit?usp=sharing" class="article-link">tracker document</a> to manage and evaluate progress.
-- I prepared wireframes for the docs site and decided on the features we wanted to include.
+- I prepared <a href="https://www.figma.com/file/roAl4FwMwFQHhSDHpm9rk5/CC-WP-theme-frame?node-id=0%3A1" class="article-link">wireframes</a> for the docs site.
-- We chose a documentation tool we wanted to use to build the documentation - we chose to use Gridsome which is a static site generator for Vuejs and used the JamDocs theme to scaffold the docs site.
-Gridsome has plugins which support Markdown, so  the actual content pages of the docs are written in Markdown.
+- We chose a documentation tool we wanted to use to build the docs site.
-- With regards to the doc development process we decided that the initial stage would be to create draft content in a Google Doc where both my mentors would then review the draft and suggest changes then I would then implement feedback gathered.
-After the draft content was approved I then would migrate it to the docs site.
-We also scheduled Google weekly sync meetings as a team, so as to discuss the content.
-The mentors were readily available to answer questions on various communication channels and promptly gave me the assistance I required.

 Onboarding learning about cc commons workflow
 Weekly mentor sessions with mentor
 Monthly sessions with cc engineering manager